frederic-perez/AmE-dictionary/data/dictionary.md

 __HMOs__
 __hmph__ A sound, usually made with a closed mouth, indicating annoyance or indignation.
 __ho__
-__ho-hum__ _adj informal_ :three: So lacking in interest as to cause mental weariness; dull; mediocre. _A ho-hum speaker who couldn't capture the attention of the conventioneers._ _A ho-hum album._ _The Panthers won again.
+__ho-hum__ _adj informal_ :four: So lacking in interest as to cause mental weariness; dull; mediocre. _Syn_ boring, deadening, irksome, tedious, tiresome, wearisome, dull, slow _Lectures on human psychology always pique my interest, but this ho-hum speaker put me right to sleep._ _A ho-hum speaker who couldn't capture the attention of the conventioneers._ _A ho-hum album._ _The Panthers won again.
 9-0.
 Ho-hum._
 __hoagie__
 __hoard__ _v_
 __hoarsely__